hotaru-hspr/CacheSim/README.md

 A cache simulation program to demonstrate the Hit/Miss actions in L1, Victim and L2 caches, and retrieval of data from the cache and RAM, animated for a better visualisation.
 Direct cache mapping and set associative mapping have been simulated in the backend for the respective processes.

-Prototype for an updated Cache Simulator planned.
+This is a prototype for a planned updated Cache Simulator version.

 ## Working/Bugs